 Vanessa leads the firm’s Employment Law Litigation Group.
 She has practiced law for over twenty years and has been Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization since 2005.
-Vanessa’s employment law experience includes numerous successful jury trials in state and federal court and the dismissal of numerous claims by motions for summary judgment and motions to dismiss.
+Vanessa’s employment law experience includes successful jury trials and the dismissal of numerous claims by motions for summary judgment and motions to dismiss.

 Vanessa regularly counsels government and private employers to ensure compliance with state and federal employment laws; conducts workplace investigations; prepares and negotiates employment contracts; prepares and updates employee manuals; and provides management training.
 In addition to traditional employment law claims brought under the FLSA, Title VII, the ADA, the FMLA, and the Texas Labor Code, Vanessa has extensive experience defending constitutional employment law claims and whistleblower claims against government entities.

-Vanessa’s clients have included government entities, institutions of higher education, national companies, small businesses, and nonprofits.
-She also counsels institutions of higher education in matters related to the Public Information Act, Title IX, student rights, OCR investigations, and the Family Education Rights and Privacy Act.
+Vanessa’s clients have included government entities, institutions of higher education, nation-wide companies, small businesses, and nonprofits.
+She also counsels institutions of higher education in matters related to the Public Information Act, Title IX, and the Family Educational Rights and Privacy Act.

-Outside of her time spent helping employers navigate employment laws, Vanessa enjoys hanging out in South Austin with her husband, two kids and four dogs.
+Outside of her time spent helping employers comply with employment laws, Vanessa enjoys hanging out in South Austin with her husband and two kids.

-- Advise institutions of higher education in matters related to Title IX, the Family Education and Privacy Rights Act, Office of Civil Rights investigations, student rights, and the Public Information Act
+- Advise institutions of higher education in matters related to the Clery Act, Title IX, the Family Educational Rights and Privacy Act, and the Public Information Act

 - Draft and negotiate employment contracts for clients, including confidentiality agreements, non-competes, non-solicitation, and severance agreements